VivCroft12/MultiMachineLearningApp/README.md

 ---> Detect text from images and media that acts like an OCR

 ---> Detect objects from images using camera or from gallery and also prints confidence level for every object.

+One can use the same app for multiple purposes and utilize the ml kit to the maximum!